NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines: Abstract

 \section{Abstract}

-Although foundation models have demonstrated remarkable success in general domains, the application of these models to electroencephalography (EEG) analysis is constrained by substantial data requirements and high parameterization.
+{Although foundation models have achieved remarkable success in general domains, the application of these models to electroencephalography (EEG) analysis is constrained by substantial data requirements and large parameter counts.
 These factors incur prohibitive computational costs, thereby impeding deployment in resource-constrained clinical environments.
-Conversely, general-purpose automated machine learning frameworks are often ill-suited for this domain, as exploration within an unbounded programmatic space fails to incorporate essential neurophysiological priors and frequently yields solutions that lack scientific plausibility.
-To address these limitations, we propose NeuroWeaver, a unified autonomous evolutionary agent designed to generalize across diverse EEG datasets and tasks by reformulating pipeline engineering as a discrete constrained optimization problem.
-Specifically, we employ a Domain-Informed Subspace Initialization to confine the search to neuroscientifically plausible manifolds, coupled with a Multi-Objective Evolutionary Optimization that dynamically balances performance, novelty, and efficiency via self-reflective refinement.
-Empirical evaluations across five heterogeneous benchmarks demonstrate that NeuroWeaver synthesizes lightweight solutions that consistently outperform state-of-the-art task-specific methods and achieve performance comparable to large-scale foundation models, despite utilizing significantly fewer parameters.
+Meanwhile, general-purpose automated machine learning frameworks are often ill-suited to this domain, as exploration within an unbounded programmatic space fails to incorporate essential neurophysiological priors and frequently yields neuroscientifically implausible solutions.
+To address these limitations, we propose NeuroWeaver, a unified autonomous evolutionary agent that generalizes across diverse EEG datasets and tasks by reformulating pipeline engineering as a discrete constrained optimization problem and solving it through LLM-driven generation of executable code.
+Specifically, a Domain-Informed Subspace Initialization confines the search to a neuroscientifically plausible manifold, while a Multi-Objective Evolutionary Optimization dynamically balances performance, novelty, and efficiency via self-reflective refinement.
+Empirical evaluations across five heterogeneous benchmarks demonstrate that NeuroWeaver synthesizes lightweight pipelines that outperform state-of-the-art task-specific methods on nearly all metrics and attain accuracy comparable to large-scale foundation models, even surpassing them on the HMC and Workload benchmarks with only $0.18$M and $0.011$M parameters, respectively.
+More broadly, NeuroWeaver establishes a viable foundation for an agentic mode of EEG analysis, lowering the barrier to building competitive, deployable pipelines for new clinical and cognitive tasks without labor-intensive expert engineering. }